Lobuche Peak Climbing

 Breakfast, Lunch, & Dinner

-From the summit, take in stunning views of Everest, Lhotse, Nuptse, Makalu, and even distant Cho Oyu.
-After celebrating and taking photos, we carefully descend to High Camp, rest briefly, and continue down to Thukla for a well-earned sleep.
+From the Lobuche East Summit (6,119 m), climbers enjoy spectacular views of Everest, Lhotse, Nuptse, Makalu, and distant Cho Oyu.
+After summit photos and celebration, we descend carefully to High Camp, then continue down to Thukla for a well-deserved rest.

 Max. altitude